 According to Vygotsky, the zone of proximal development is the difference between what a person can do alone, and what they can achieve with a little bit of help.
 I aim to provide this help, not by telling my clients what to do, nor through sitting back and expecting them to figure it out by themselves, but rather by giving them the tools and resources to look within themselves and find a solution to what is plaguing them.

 I have been formally trained, and received my Honours degree, in both Psychology and Educational Psychology respectively, which means that I work with children, teens and adults.
-While the bulk of my education has taken place in Pretoria, I completed a small part of my studies in New York.
+While the bulk of my education has taken place in Western Cape, I completed a small part of my studies in New York.
 My approach to therapy combines all the theoretical knowledge I have acquired over the years with practical experience gained from interactions with clients.
 I am a believer in the fact that change is always possible, and seeking help in this endeavour is always a step in the right direction.

 My job is to assist clients in looking at their problems from a fresh perspective, and seeing them as issues to be conquered, rather than insurmountable problems.
 I aim to encourage my clients to overcome their pasts, and live in a present that is compatible with their desires, while viewing the future with hope and anticipation.
 My therapy is focused and brief; I aim to arrive at a solution and implement it, in order for the client to begin embracing these changes and experiencing fullness of life.

 In the famous words of Gandhi, ‘No one can hurt me without my permission’ – I aim to empower my clients, and place control of their lives back in their own hands, so that they can be crafters of their own destinies, rather than victims of their circumstances.